 Back up using PlayStation Plus cloud:

 - Go to Settings > Saved Data and Game/App Settings.

 - Select Saved Data.

 - Select Console Storage, select a game, then select Upload to Cloud Storage.

 - Connect your USB drive to the port on either the front or back of your console.

 - From the home screen, select Settings > System.

 - Select System Software > Back Up and Restore > Back Up Your PS5.

 - Select the item you want to back up, then select Next.
 The file name and file size will appear, then you'll select Back Up.

-- Your console will restart and start the back up.
-When Backup complete appears on screen, select OK.
+- Your console will restart and start the backup.
+When Backup complete appears on the screen, select OK.
 Your console will restart.